-We find that the planner would set wages of 56,042, which is above the oligopsony model prediction of wages of \$ 52,329, or a seven percent decrease in wages due to oligopsony power.
+We find that the planner would set wages of \$56,042, which is above the oligopsony model prediction of wages of \$ 52,329, or a seven percent decrease in wages due to oligopsony power.
 Associated with this decrease in wages is a decrease in the number of teachers from 113,237 to 112,201, or a 1 percent fall.
 As teacher supply is fairly inelastic in terms of substitution between teaching and the outside job rather than between schools, a seven percent drop in wages only results in a one percent change in employment.
 Thus, the oligopsony distortion mostly leads to wage transfers from teachers to schools, rather than large quantity distortions and accompanying deadweight loss.
 Second, the average elasticity of teacher supply is $\epsilon_S = -5$ , which would imply a markdown in the monopsonist model in section 2 of 20 percent.
 However, wages are not depressed by this amount because labor demand is also fairly inelastic, with a labor demand elasticity of $\epsilon_D = -0.72$ .
 Thus, to understand the effect of monopsony power on wages, at least relative to the efficient level, it is important to understand wage sensitivity on both supply and demand.
 In addition, the wage distortion due to oligopsony power is fairly uniform across school districts in the data.

 The Collective Bargaining model (or Nash-in-Nash Bargaining) predicts wages of \$ 55,904 which is close to the social planner wage of \$ 56,042, and far above the situation where there are no unions, where the posted wage would be \$ 52,329 on average.
 This means that collective bargaining is nearly sufficient to eliminate the oligopsony distortion on wages, at least on average.
-However, the Collective Bargaining model leads to substantially fewer teachers being employed, with 106,948 hired teachers, versus 112,201 in the Posted solution, or a 5 percent decrease in employment given a 6 percent increase in wages.
-This is because under Collective Bargaining rationing occurs in many districts.

-Considering the entire distribution of salaries in the two scenarios reveals a more complete picture.
-Figure 10 presents the collective bargaining wages on the vertical axis, and the oligopsony (or no-union) wages on the not offering them a job would not maximize total surplus.
+However, the Collective Bargaining model leads to substantially fewer teachers being employed, with 106,948 hired teachers, versus 112,201 in the Posted solution, or a 5 percent decrease in employment given a 6 percent teacher, $\tilde{i}$ .
+If this teacher would receive an offer and accept with probability $s{\tilde{i}j} > \epsilon$ , then the school district could hire $T_j$ teachers by making this additional offer to $\tilde{i}$ , and lowering wages to $\tilde{w}j = w_j - \delta$ for some small $\delta$ , and still hire $T_j$ teachers.
+Thus, not making an offer to $\tilde{i}$ cannot maximize school welfare $W_j$ , which is a contradiction.
+The proof for the planner problem proceeds in a similar way with the observation that there are values of the $\epsilon$ shock such that this teacher $\tilde{i}$ has the highest value for a job at school j, and thus, not offering them a job would not maximize total surplus.
 This is because schools do not care about which teacher accepts a job, so higher utility of accepting a job is enough.